January 6 - October 31, 1975

 But while ABC was deep in the research and planning process, fate was stepping in.

 When "AM" was conceived in early 1973, "Today" had been on the air for more than 20 years and seemed set in its ways, content to provide a rather highbrow mix of news, erudition, and entertainment.
 But in April 1974, host Frank McGee died suddenly, and NBC decided to revamp the entire program.
-After a much-publicized talent hunt (with weeks of on-air auditions), 34-year-old Jim Hartz was chosen to co-host the show with Barbara Walters (who was promoted to co-host only after she pointed out to NBC that her contract stipulated she would become co-host if McGee left - and gave her veto power over who she would work with).
+After a much-publicized talent hunt (with weeks of on-air auditions), 34-year-old Jim Hartz was chosen to co-host the show with Barbara Walters (who was promoted to co-host only after she pointed out to NBC that her contract stipulated she would become co-host if McGee left - literally, as Walters later put it, "over Frank McGee's dead body").
 That November, "Today" got a facelift, with shorter segments, a new sunrise logo, and a new set, designed by Fred Harpman and patterned after WNBC-TV's attractive "NewsCenter 4" set.

 Meanwhile, the planning continued at ABC.